 The Charities Act 2009 provides for the reform of Irish charity law.
 It aims to ensure greater accountability by charities, to enhance public trust and confidence and to increase transparency in the charities sector.
 Although the legislation was signed into law on 28 February 2009 the vast majority of its provisions have yet to be commenced.
 The most substantive provision that has been commenced grants power to the Courts, in the event of proceedings against a charity trustee, to grant relief to such trustee from personal liability for breach of trust, where it appears to the relevant Court that the trustee acted honestly and reasonably.
-It is expected that the provisions will be commenced in stages over the coming years.
+It is expected that the provisions will be fully commenced in 2014.

 Key features of the Charities Act 2009 include the introduction of the first statutory definition of charitable purposes in Ireland, the establishment of a new regulatory authority for charities to secure compliance by charities of their obligations and to encourage better administration of charities.
 It provides for the establishment of a register of charities for all charities operating in the Ireland and the introduction of annual reporting requirements, including activity reports and accounting and audit requirements for all charities.

 The Revenue Commissioners will continue to determine eligibility for charitable tax status.
 Although the charities regulatory authority will determine whether or not an organisation is a ‘charitable organisation’, it will remain a matter for the Revenue to determine whether an organisation will be entitled to avail itself of the various tax exemptions available to charities.